 - Federal Tax Credits (Updated for 2023 and beyond)

 - Ways to optimize your solar investment

 Solar installers are experts in maximizing your solar tax credits and rebates.

 Get a free quote from one of our trusted Jacksonville solar installers to see how much you can save.

 What Solar Tax Credits, Incentives, and Rebates are Available in Jacksonville?

 First Electric Cooperative - Home Improvement Loans

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" covers a range of financial incentives put in place to make installing and using solar panels more affordable.
+The term "solar incentives" covers a wide range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Different kinds of incentives, such as discounts, cash back or monthly utility bill credits, might be available to you.
-Certain incentives may be provided via the state of Arkansas, by your utility company or by county or municipality, while others are federal.
-Some solar incentives you might qualify for are:
+Incentives could include things like discounts, cash back or monthly utility bill credits.
+Some incentives are provided by the federal government, while others are offered by the Arkansas government or by your specific utility company, county or municipality.
+Types of solar incentives might include: